kiryl-zaytes/python/web/wikidj/Readme.md

-Simplified wiki engine written in Python and Django.
+Simplified "engine" written in Python to practice web programming.